Lexus UX 250h interior & comfort

 The Lexus UX 250h is only available with one engine option, but there are three trims to choose from.
 Entry-level cars come well equipped, while range-topping versions offer enough kit to rival some cars in the class above.

-The most basic version is simply badged UX and features 17-inch alloy wheels, sat nav and the latest Lexus Safety System+.
+The most basic version is simply badged UX and features 17-inch alloy wheels, sat nav and the latest Lexus Safety System+ package.
 Dual-zone climate control is also standard across the range.

-Those after something a little racier should look to the Lexus UX 250h F-Sport, which adds sportier styling and special heated seats, 18-inch wheels, rear privacy glass and a heated steering wheel.
+Those after something a little racier should look to the UX 250h F-Sport, which adds stiffer suspension (which we're yet to try) sportier styling and heated seats,18-inch wheels, rear privacy glass and a heated steering wheel.
 Buyers can also add a selection of option packs, which throw in a load of extras for a one-off fee.

 The top-spec Lexus UX is badged Takumi.
 It boasts everything from a 13-speaker Mark Levinson stereo to ventilated seats and a 360-degree parking camera.
-If that’s not enough, Takumi cars also get a sunroof and a heads-up display.
+If that’s not enough, Takumi cars also get a sunroof and a heads-up display but do come at the cost of a huge, circa £5000 price jump over F-Sport.
 Beware, however, as adding anything extra will likely take the UX above the £40,000 threshold for cheaper road tax – adding £310 to your annual VED bill.

 Infotainment, apps & sat nav

-Unfortunately, this is where the Lexus UX really falls down.
-The SUV’s infotainment system – like those in all modern models from the Japanese brand – is tricky to use and limited in its functionality.
+Unfortunately, this is where the UX really falls down.
+The SUV’s infotainment system – like those in all modern models from the Japanese brand – is tricky to use, limited in its functionality and graphically very dated.

 The car’s features are controlled by a complicated touchpad on the centre console.
 It uses a mouse-like cursor system, which makes it really tricky to operate – jumping from left to right and top to bottom as you attempt to scroll through your list of favoured radio stations.
-If all else fails, you can use the touchscreen, but it feels like it’s positioned slightly too far away; BMW’s iDrive set-up is much easier to use.
+It's the most awkward media control system in the class.